Manatee conservation: Organizations

 Various institutes help promote awareness of the threats faced by manatees, raise money for manatee research, and generally work to ensure the survival of this endangered species.
 One of the largest and most influential organizations is the Save the Manatee Club.
 This non-profit organization was created by Bob Graham and Jimmy Buffett as a means of including the public in manatee conservation.
 The club sponsors an Adopt-A-Manatee program that uses it funds for “public awareness and education projects; manatee research; rescue and rehabilitation efforts; and advocacy and legal action in order to ensure better protection for manatees and their habitat.”
 It also sponsors various public awareness, education, and volunteer activities.

 Sirenian International is another organization dedicated to the conservation of manatees.
 The group considers itself a “partnership of scientists, students, educators, conservationists, and the public” that sponsors various projects throughout the world.
 Membership is divided into three groups based upon financial contributions and active service to the organization: participating member, supporting member, and contributing member.

 SeaWorld of Florida has played a major role in the efforts to protect and conserve the manatees.
 Sea World has the authority to rescue and rehabilitate manatees, and has had a great deal of success doing so.
-Evidence of this is shown by the fact that eight manatees were rescued and five were returned to their natural environments by Sea World of Florida’s rescue team in 2007.
-Additionally, the theme park has an exhibit titled “Manatees: The Last Generation?” aimed at educating guests about the importance of protecting this endangered species.
+The theme park has an exhibit titled “Manatees: The Last Generation?” aimed at educating guests about the importance of protecting this endangered species.

 One of the most popular efforts to raise money for manatee research and conservation is the sale of license plates by the Florida Fish and Wildlife Conservation Commission.
 The proceeds of these sales make up a large percentage of the funds dedicated to this cause, having raised $34,000,000 since 1990.
 Money collected from decal sales, boat registration fees, and voluntary donations also contribute to the Save the Manatee Trust Fund.
 A newly redesigned license plate was released in December 2007.

 Manatee Appreciation Day is celebrated on the last Wednesday of March in the United States.
 Florida celebrates Manatee Awareness Month during November, which has been endorsed by comedian Alec Baldwin.